woyxiang/tiko/README.md

 Code is written using the FreeBASIC language and uses the Scintilla editing library (in DLL form).

+This editor is a leaner 64-bit only version of the WinFBE Editor.
+Is is code editor only without a visual designer.

 tiko editor - Programmer's Code Editor for the FreeBASIC Compiler Copyright (C) 2025 Paul Squires, PlanetSquires Software